stendavidson/Jira-Ticket-Editor/README.md

 ### **Description**
 This Next.js web app is currently under development.
-The goal is to develop an application where users can access, edit and create tickets from Jira.
+The goal has been to develop an application where users can access, edit and create tickets from Jira.
 However, un-paid Jira accounts are severely limited in their capacity.
-Therefore, a feature has been added wherein a single paid account can "elevate" the application's access to the Jira API (note this is in addition to the Jira login feature).
-This "elevated access" feature has already been implemented (see settings).
+Therefore, a feature has been added wherein a single paid service account can "elevate" the application's access to the Jira API (note this is in addition to the Jira login feature).
+This "elevated access" feature has already been implemented (see settings/Service Account Authorization).

 > [!Note]
 > There is still error logging, debug logging, this project is not complete.